Academic misconduct

 Acts of academic misconduct involve students seeking to:

 The University takes such offences very seriously and the penalties, which range from having to retake an exam to being expelled from the University, reflect this.
-See QA53 Examination and Assessment Offences and Academic misconduct for information on how the University manages, investigates and makes decisions about academic misconduct.
+See Regulation for Students 19 - Conduct of investigations into academic misconduct and Academic misconduct for information on how the University manages, investigates and makes decisions about academic misconduct.

-If you are unsure of what you can or cannot do in your exam, please read The Academic Integrity Statement for Remote Assessments and the examples of misconduct provided in QA53 Examination and Assessment Offences.
-Please also speak to your Personal Tutor, Director of Studies or Unit Convenor ahead of time.
+If you are unsure of what you can or can't do in your exam, please read the University's Academic Integrity Statement, and the examples of misconduct provided in Academic misconduct.
+Please also speak to your Academic Advisor, Director of Studies or Unit Convenor ahead of time.

 Exams are designed to test your individual understanding and knowledge of your discipline, without external assistance, in a time-pressured environment.
 This is true for all exams.